thehonorguard/mkdocs/docs/RoleGuide/AT.md

 *   **Smokescreens** are manually deployed by the vehicle commander by engaging a system that launches multiple smoke grenades either in front or around the armored vehicle.
 While they provide no ballistic protection, in ArmA 3, they disable the lock-on capabilities for fire-and-forget systems (even infrared ones), which requires direct line of sight.
 Smokescreens are temporary and disappear shortly after initial deployment.

 *   **Camo Nets** are nets covered with leaves in the color of the surrounding area, used to hide the vehicle by blending in.
-They do not provide any ballistic protection whatsoever, but can provide visual cover for Reactive Armor, mitigating a fatal first strike due to misjudgement.
+They do not provide any ballistic protection whatsoever, but can provide visual cover for Reactive Armor, mitigating a fatal first strike due to misjudgment.

 These armor types can be used in parallel to offer a higher grade of defense to the vehicle & crew.
 Identifying, avoiding and/or destroying these armor parts is crucial to effectively attack armored vehicles.